A first time buyer guide to buildings insurance | money.co.uk

 Communal areas of the property will likely be covered by the freeholder’s buildings insurance.
 It can be a good idea to ask for a copy of their policy, as it may be required by your mortgage provider.

-You should insure your home for the amount it would cost to rebuild (“sum insured”) including clearing the land and architect fees, not the amount you bought it for.
+You should insure your home for the amount it would cost to rebuild (“sum insured”) including clearing the land and architect fees, not the amount you bought it for or its current market value.

 If it is damaged or destroyed in an accident your buildings insurance will cover the cost of rebuilding or repairs, not the cost of purchasing a new home.